-Interaction / Communication: Communicate directly with the child or children verbally, in writing and through basic sign language and gestures as needed.
+Interaction / Communication: Communicate directly with the child or children verbally, in writing, and through basic sign language and gestures as needed.
 Must be able to interpret body language, vocalizations, and physiological signs.
-Communicate clearly and consistently with fellow team members; there exists frequent opportunity for team teaching.
+Communicate clearly and consistently with fellow team members; there exists a frequent opportunity for team teaching.

-Program Plans: Assist in the development, implementation and monitoring of program plans, preparing instructional materials (scripts, flash cards, stories, etc.).
-Must become familiar with each child's history, social contacts, likes and dislikes.
-Ability to work independently and in collaboration with other team members through out the day is critical.
+Program Plans: Assist in the development, implementation, and monitoring of program plans, preparing instructional materials (scripts, flashcards, stories, etc.).
+Must become familiar with each child’s history, social contacts, likes, and dislikes.
+The ability to work independently and in collaboration with other team members throughout the day is critical.

-Reporting: Any suspected incidents of abuse, neglect or exploitation of a child we serve must be immediately reported to the supervisor as well as reporting in accordance with prescribed JFM procedures.
-It is also required to immediately report to the supervisor any changes in status or needs of a child or any issues that may impact his or her safety, health, cleanliness or comfort.
+Reporting: Any suspected incidents of abuse, neglect, or exploitation of a child we serve must be immediately reported to the supervisor as well as reported in accordance with prescribed JFM procedures.
+It is also required to immediately report to the supervisor any changes in status or needs of a child or any issues that may impact his or her safety, health, cleanliness, or comfort.

 Unusual or extreme behavior is to be noted and reported immediately as well.

 Daily Activity and Community Involvement: Assist children in developing friendships and participating in community activities such as going to libraries, schools, playgrounds, and so forth.
-Plan, train and assist the children in developing their individualized and group activity.
+Plan, train, and assist the children in developing their individualized and group activities.

-Medical Care and Medication Administration: Report and record any seizure or seizure-like activity and be able to give basic medical care in emergency situations such as seizures, choking, lacerations, falls, head injuries, vomiting and the like.
-Follow prescribed procedures for giving of medications.
+Medical Care and Medication Administration: Report and record any seizure or seizure-like activity and be able to give basic medical care in emergency situations such as seizures, choking, lacerations, falls, head injuries, vomiting, and the like.
+Follow prescribed procedures for giving medications.
 When required, ensure that medical documentation is accurate and complete and that there is proper follow-through on instructions received.
-Accountable for the confidentiality of medical records, procedures and documentation.
+Accountable for the confidentiality of medical records, procedures, and documentation.

-Trainings and Professional Development: Staff are expected to attend and participate in on-going training and specialized activities to promote further development.
+Training and Professional Development: Staff is expected to attend and participate in ongoing training and specialized activities to promote further development.

 Confidentiality: Administration of the Children’s Program elicits daily contact with sensitive information.
 All activity requires strict adherence to confidentiality, including FERPA and HIPPA laws.

-Contacts (internal and external): Interfaces with general public and JFM employees at meetings, seminars and training to acquire new information for upgrade of services and practices.
+Contacts (internal and external): Interfaces with the general public and JFM employees at meetings, seminars, and training to acquire new information for the upgrade of services and practices.